build-canaries/nevergreen/README.md

 # Nevergreen

 Nevergreen is a build monitor with attitude.
-It has two distinct features that set it apart:
+Continually deliver via fast clear feedback.

 - Your builds should always be green.
-Nevergreen understands this and only shows you projects that have failed or are building.
+Nevergreen understands this and only shows you projects that have failed or are building
 - Nevergreen uses your local browser to store configuration.
-You only need to run it once to host hundreds of different build monitors.
+You only need to run it once to host hundreds of different build monitors
+- Nevergreen is fully responsive, it'll look just as good full screen or sharing the space with other dashboards
+- You can track as many CI servers as you like, allowing you to easily track dependent builds from other teams

 ![Example Monitor page](doc/screenshot_monitor.png)